+Volleyball conditioning is when players perform a variety of drills to increase their strength, flexibility, balance, body control, and cardio endurance.
 The phrase, “Practice like you want to play.” is one that athletes hear often.
 This makes sense because volleyball players mimic what they do in their practices during their volleyball games.
-Volleyball conditioning is much more successful for players who have the drive and desire to be as good at the end of a volleyball set as they are at the beginning.
+Volleyball conditioning will be much more successful when players have the drive and desire to be as good at the end of a volleyball set as they are at the beginning.

 The faster a volleyball player can move forward, back, and laterally depends on their ability to accelerate.

-Straddle Stretches - this exercise stretches a volleyball player’s ankles, quads, thighs, hips, back, abs, shoulders, and arms.
+Straddle Stretches: this exercise stretches a volleyball player’s ankles, quads, thighs, hips, back, abs, shoulders, and arms.